 We're treated to an interesting take of this in the Summer Glau episode.
 Sheldon speculates that if Skynet were real, then the best strategy would be for them to copy and impersonate actors who have played Terminators on film.

-In one episode in season 1, the characters have a discussion about how Mayim Bialik and Danica McKellar are serious academics as well as actresses.
+In a season 1 episode, the characters have a discussion about how Mayim Bialik and Danica McKellar are serious academics as well as actresses.
 It would've been weird enough if just one of them had shown up later in the series, but both actresses would end up playing fictional guest parts in season 3, and Bialik's character Amy has since become one of the show's main characters.

-Despite being huge fans of Star Trek, Raj never notices his father looks like Dr Bashir's father.
-He's also a fan of The Good Wife, yet hasn't noticed that Leonard's mother looks like one of the main characters.
+Raj is a fan of The Good Wife, yet hasn't noticed that Leonard's mother looks like one of the main characters.

 Thirtysomething, in its final season, featured a copy of John Updike's Rabbit at Rest as stage dressing.
 Guess what show the characters in Rabbit at Rest watch frequently.